-RISERS
+RISERS & TRIMMERS

-The risers feature long range trimmers; stronger brake handle magnets; TST and 2D steering systems; fully adjustable brake pulley height settings and coloured A risers for easy identification.
+The risers feature long range Rollercam trimmers; stronger brake handle magnets; 2D steering system; PK accelerator system; fully adjustable brake pulley height settings and coloured A risers for easy identification.
 The risers are simple and easy to use, the full foot-operated accelerator range is always accessible irrespective of the trimmer position.
 Unlike some other PPG wings, it is safe and possible to use the full range of the speed system even with the trimmers in the fully slow position without reducing the inherent stability of the profile.
-The Scirocco 3 is available in two options with either the standard TST or 2D steering systems pre-installed by the factory.